ryik5/LibraryManager/README.md

 ## Usage

 1. **Launch the Application**: Open Library Manager on your preferred platform.
+2. **Create/Load a Library**: Click on the "Create Library" or "Load Library" and pick up the previously saved library
-2. **Add a New Book**: Click on the "Add Book" button, enter details, and save.
+3. **Add a New Book**: Click on the "Add Book" button, enter details, and save.
-3. **Edit/Delete Books**: Select a book from the list to modify or remove it.
+4. **Edit/Delete Books**: Select a book from the list to modify or remove it.
-4. **Filter/Search**: Use the search bar or category filters to find books quickly.
+5. **Filter/Search**: Use the search bar or category filters to find books quickly.
-5. **Manage Authors & Categories**: Organize books efficiently by assigning authors and categories.
+6. **Manage Authors & Categories**: Organize books efficiently by assigning authors and categories.
+(Planned)

 ## Screenshots